Send a letter now →

 Eight providers, ranked from cheapest to most expensive.
 Every figure was verified against the provider's own published pricing in the week of 19 May 2026.
 The "Best for" column is honest: each provider has a real fit, and none of them is the right answer in every situation.

-Provider Price (inc. GST unless noted) Lawyer letterhead Turnaround Best for Limitations
+Provider Price (inc. GST) Lawyer letterhead Turnaround Best for Limitations

-business.gov.au / state SBC templates Free No Instant First informal attempt, no budget Self-sent under your name; lowest debtor response rate
+business.gov.au / state SBC templates Free No Instant First informal attempt, no budget Self-sent; lowest response rate

-Abboud & Associates From $35 + GST (~$38.50) Yes (Sydney law firm) 1–2 business days Want an ongoing Sydney law-firm relationship No fully online flow; complex matters quoted
+Abboud & Associates From $35 + GST (~$38.50) Yes (Sydney law firm) 1–2 business days Ongoing Sydney law-firm relationship No online flow; complex matters quoted

-Bartier Perry (online) From $55 flat Yes (full law firm) 1–3 business days Want a top-tier Sydney firm name on the letterhead Slower than instant-send providers
+Bartier Perry (online) From $55 flat Yes (full law firm) 1–3 business days Top-tier Sydney firm on the letterhead Slower than instant-send

-Progressive Legal / Gladwin Legal From $450 + GST (standard); custom for complex Yes (full law firm) 2–5 business days Complex, disputed, or contractually involved debts Price reflects partner-level drafting; overkill for simple invoices
+Progressive Legal / Gladwin Legal From $450 + GST; custom for complex Yes (full law firm) 2–5 business days Complex, disputed, contractual debts Partner-level pricing; overkill for simple invoices

 Sources: each provider's published pricing page, verified 19 May 2026.
 Where a provider lists "from" pricing, we quoted the lowest published tier.
 Prices for legal services in Australia are inclusive of GST unless explicitly stated otherwise.

-If you're choosing right now: for an undisputed invoice under $10k, send a $29 lawyer-approved letter today rather than a free template tomorrow.
+If you're choosing right now: whatever the invoice size, send a $29 lawyer-approved letter today rather than a free template tomorrow.
 The price difference is trivial; the response-rate difference is not.
 Send a letter — $29

 Methodology — how providers were compared